primer/css/README.md

 gem 'sprockets', '2.2.2.backport2'
 ```

+## Contributing

+When Primer is updated, a few steps must take place after code is merged to `master` for proper versioning and usage in your apps.

+1. Bump the version number in `bower.json`. *It's purely placebo right now, but it's good habit.*
+2. [Create a new release](/github/primer/releases/new).
+Preface the tag version with a `v` (e.g., `v0.27.0`) and use that as the title as well.
+In the release body, give folks a brief list of what's changed.

+When done, move on to the [updating process[(#updating) in your app.

 ## Updating

 Within `bower.json`, update to a new release by changing the version number that follows the `#` in the dependency URL.